Primeval (film): Plot

-Steven, alone on the swamp stumbles upon Gustave and struggles to escape.
-He managed to get the crocodile to get stuck briefly between two branches but was chased into the savannah by a predator that was not just an invisible aquatic danger.
-While Aviva stays with the injured Jojo, Tim goes to look for Steven, but finds only his camera.
-As they are waiting for help, Tim remarks to Aviva that he now understands the shaman's earlier words that "we make our own monsters."
-Matt had earlier told the group that crocodiles frequently feed on carrion, and there is no limit to how large they can grow, given enough sustenance; it is the bodies from the civil war, floating in the river, that have given Gustave a taste for human flesh, and allowed him to reach such a gargantuan size as the years go by.
+Separated from the group, Steven stumbles upon Gustave in a swamp.
+The crocodile gives chase, and Steven manages to get it briefly stuck between two trees before it breaks free.
+Gustave pursues Steven across the savannah, as he struggles to escape.
+Aviva stays with the injured Jojo while Tim searches for Steven and recovers his dropped camera.
+While waiting for help, Tim tells Aviva he now understands the shaman's earlier words.
+Matt had told the group that crocodiles frequently feed on carrion, and there is no limit to how large they can grow, given enough sustenance.
+It was the floating bodies from the civil war that gave Gustave a taste for human flesh, allowing him to reach a gargantuan size and become an unstoppable man-eater.

-Harry arrives in a Range Rover, but Tim realizes that he is actually Little Gustave upon discovering the shaman's necklace in his possession.
-Little Gustave wants the video evidence of the shaman’s execution.
-Tim attempts to trick Harry by giving him the GPS tracker linked to the dart on Gustave, saying it will locate the computer with the video.
-Harry forces Tim and Aviva to lead them to the "computer."
-While Harry holds Aviva at gunpoint, Tim and one of Harry's men follow the tracking signal to Gustave's lair, where the crocodile is sleeping.
-Tim finds Steven's mutilated body, and a combat knife in the scattered human remains, and stabs the guard.
-At the same moment, Aviva splatters Harry with Matt's container of crocodile pheromones and runs.
-Gustave wakes up and smells the scent of the pheromones, ignoring Tim and Aviva in favor of devouring Harry.
+Harry arrives in a Range Rover, and Tim realizes he is actually Little Gustave when he discovers the shaman's necklace in his possession.
+Little Gustave demands the video evidence of the shaman's execution.
+Tim attempts to trick Harry by giving him the tracker linked to the dart on Gustave, saying it will track the "suitcase" containing the computer and the video.
+Harry forces Tim and Aviva to lead them to the computer.
+While Harry holds Aviva at gunpoint, Tim and one of Harry's men follow the tracking signal to Gustave's lair, where the crocodile resides.
+Tim discovers Steven's mutilated body and a combat knife among the scattered human remains, using it to stab the guard.
+At the same moment, Aviva splatters Harry with Matt's container of crocodile pheromones and runs to Jim.
+The sudden commotion awakens the sleeping Gustave.
+Investigating the intruders, it actively ignores Jim, Aviva, and Jojo in favor of devouring the scent-covered Harry.

-Tim, Jojo and Aviva climb into the Range Rover, but Gustave attacks through the rear window.
-Tim stabs the crocodile in the mouth with a machete.
-Gustave roars in defeat as the others manage to escape.
-Weeks later, Tim, Aviva, Jojo, and Wiley receive medical treatment and fly back home to America, watching leftover footage of Steven on his camera.
-The end credits state that the Burundian Civil War ended with a ceasefire in 2005, but Gustave is very much alive and still killing people in the Rusizi River of Burundi.
+Tim, Jojo, and Aviva climb into the Range Rover, causing Gustave to attack through the rear window.
+To repel the crocodile, Tim stabs it directly in the mouth with a machete.
+Gustave retreats in pain and roars in defeat as the others drive away.
+Weeks later, Tim, Aviva, Jojo, and Wiley receive medical treatment and watch leftover footage of Steven on his camera from their flight back to America.
+The end credits state that the Burundian Civil War ended with a ceasefire in 2005.
+Gustave is still alive and killing people in the Rusizi River of Burundi.